To visit previous articles in this series:

 A Friendly Warning

-I have great reverence for the cannabis plant.
+I respect the cannabis plant.
 It has blessed me and many of my friends and colleagues in countless ways.
 When used with good intent and in moderation, cannabis is virtually magical.

 However, a mere intense adoration for cannabis sativa in no way guarantees survival in this emerging industry.
-And, unfortunately, being “nice” simply does not guarantee success (as is seemingly the perception of many beautiful hippie souls in this industry who believe that good karma alone will carry them through).
+And, unfortunately, being “nice” simply does not always lead to success (as is seemingly the perception of many beautiful hippie souls in this industry who believe that good karma alone will carry them through).

 Do You Smell the Money?